opensearch-project/documentation-website/_automating-workflows/api/create-workflow.md

 * Workflow step fields with invalid values
 * Workflow graph (node/edge) configurations containing cycles or having duplicate IDs

+To obtain the validation template for workflow steps, call the [Get Workflow Steps API]({{site.url}}{{site.baseurl}}/automating-workflows/api/get-workflow-steps/).

 Once a workflow is created, provide its `workflow_id` to other APIs.

 The `POST` method creates a new workflow.
 The `PUT` method updates an existing workflow.

+You can only update a workflow if it has not yet been provisioned.
+{: .note}

 ## Path and HTTP methods